We plan on offering the 2021-2021 Buddhist Chaplaincy Training Program in person at the Insight Meditation Center in

 - Friday workshop: 6 hours, 9 am to 5 pm PST

-- Study class: 1.5 hours (date & time determined by group, at first workshop)
+- Study class: 1.5 hours (date & time determined by the group, at first workshop)

-- Peer Support Groups: 1.5 hours (date & time determined by group, at first workshop)
+- Peer Support Groups: 1.5 hours (date & time determined by the group, at the first workshop)

 Friday Workshop: Each workshop includes: meditation, a dharma talk, lectures & group discussion, lunch break, experiential learning exercises, and a brief ritual for use in chaplaincy.
-Guest speakers presentations are offered throughout the year, by professionals working in the fields of service, ministry, leadership, and chaplaincy.
-Audio recordings are made of lecture presentations and are available for those who are absent, or wish to listen again.
+Guest speaker presentations are offered throughout the year, by professionals working in the fields of service, ministry, leadership, and chaplaincy.
+Audio recordings are made of lecture presentations and are available for those who are absent or wish to listen again.

 Study Class: Students meet with 6-8 peers and a group leader/faculty person on a monthly basis.
 Each group decides when to meet, based on their schedules.
 This is a time to discuss reading and writing assignments.
 The purpose is to increase theoretical knowledge and develop spiritual care skills.